Your writing portfolio is a critical tool in your marketing arsenal.

 Using these sites for your freelance writing portfolio frees you to focus on creating more samples.
 This is especially crucial for newbies.

 As a bonus, two of these sites may even help you find writing jobs.

 Creating your online writing portfolio with Clippings.me is fast and easy.
 During the account setup process, you can even connect to your Twitter account to import your bio and avatar.

 You can customize the look and feel of your portfolio by choosing one of the provided theme pictures or by using your own picture.
-Your portfolio will show your name, title, bio, and will display up to 10 clips (free version).
+Your professional writing portfolio will show your name, title, bio, and will display up to 10 clips (free version).

 Here’s one of the writing portfolio examples from Clippings.me: